-Spontaneity and Work (Chapter 19)
+Spontaneity and Work (See Sections 17.2 and 19.1)

-- Of particular interest are spontaneous process that lead to work being transferred to the surroundings. - What is the maximum amount of work that can be transferred to the surroundings under different constraints?
+- Of particular interest are spontaneous process that lead to work (not necessarily pV work) being transferred to the surroundings. - What is the maximum amount of work available for transfer under different constraints?